5 - The Spin Quantum Number

 That spin quantum number shows a great deal, indeed, folks.
 Because that Pauli Exclusion Principle makes it so that each subshell can only have two electrons – one with the positive spin and one with the negative spin.

-And that, my friends, will lead us into the Aufbau Principle, the ending of our journey…Which we will discuss next time.
+And that, my friends, will lead us into the Aufbau Principle, the ending of the first leg of this atomic journey, which we will discuss next time.

-Please ask questions if you are lost somewhere in these five parts.
+This has been quite the undertaking to learn, I understand.
+Don’t be afraid to ask questions, as scientists do.
 And share amongst all of your friends – not just the ones interested in science.
 We can all learn.
 We just need to light the fire.